ShaoZeMing/laravel-translate/README.md

 // config/app.php

     'aliases' => [
-        'translate' => ShaoZeMing\LaravelTranslate\Facade\Translate::class,   //This is default in laravel 5.5
+        'Translate' => ShaoZeMing\LaravelTranslate\Facade\Translate::class,   //This is default in laravel 5.5
     ],
 ```